Terrestrial ecosystem biomonitoring with eDNA across the tree of life: The Olympic Dam case study

 Figure 2: Images of the rollers (left) and the swabs (right) used in the vegetative swab trial.

-Figure 4: Passive sampling or airborne DNA, consisting of a small filter attached to a pole, showing the easy installation and scalability of this method.
+Figure 4: Passive sampling of airborne DNA, consisting of a small filter attached to a pole, showing the ease of installation and scalability of this method.

 Figure 5: Soil samples collected and stored on ice (left) and in preservation buffer (right).